Patient Mode

 DISTANCE-Z-SCORE(RAND) calculation

-The value comes from the estimated mean and standard deviation of the Hamming distance for binary strings.
-It assumes that each position in the strings has a 50% chance of being a mismatch (independent of other positions).
-The method is grounded in the principles of binomial distribution.
+This value comes from the estimated mean and standard deviation of the Hamming distance for binary strings.
+It assumes that each position has a 50% chance of being a mismatch, independently of other positions.

-where Probability of Mismatch is set at 0.5.
+where the probability of mismatch is set to 0.5.

 Finally, the formula for the Z-score is: